V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Full Y and Z axis squaring, leveling, and Z probing are available for excellent precision and accuracy.

  * Works with any 5 driver board.
+4 driver boards can be used but some automation, one axis dual endstos, will be lost.

  * Can be used with Marlin, RepRap firmware, GRBL, FluidNC, or others.